Exhibition - Mondrian and his Studios - Tate Liverpool (2014)

 Mondrian and his Studios ran from 6 June – 5 October 2014, alongside a companion exhibition, Mondrian and Colour at Turner Contemporary, Margate.
 The exhibitions were reviewed together in the Guardian and The Arts Desk Ltd., as well as the Times, which featured the exhibitions as its ‘Saturday Review’ cover feature story.

-Take a tour round the exhibition with Michael:
+Take a tour round the exhibition with Professor White:

 A catalogue was published to accompany the exhibition.

-In June 2104, Michael gave a public lecture, 'Mondrian: a different kind of order' as part of York Festival of Ideas.
+In June 2104, Professor White gave a public lecture, 'Mondrian: a different kind of order' as part of York Festival of Ideas.